‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 It was sometime later—the sun was high in the sky, beating down mercilessly on the northern hemisphere where it was June and therefore summer, except in Britain where it was June and summer, and therefore there was a heavy frost.
 We were still hanging around on our mountaintop, gently warmed, not scorched.

 ‘Think of all those poor people down there covering up because of the danger of too much sun.
 And here we all are without our sunblock.
 We’re lying here in the sun and completely invulnerable to UVAs or UVBs or whatever they are.’

 ‘Great, Sasha.
-Now getting back to the resolving the problems of our deaths thing,’ I said, but she wasn’t listening, I could tell, she was humming some old melody and off in a daydream.
+Now getting back to the resolving the problems of our deaths thing,’ I said, but she wasn’t listening, I could tell.
+She was humming some old melody and off in a daydream.
 She was soaking up the sun.
 I could imagine her as one of those 50s starlets, lying on a beach in a tiny but expensive swimsuit—something absolutely outrageous for the day.
-Or she would have been sashaying along the prom somewhere in the South of France, her garish silk wrap fluttering in the breeze, and one of those enormous picture hats to keep the sun off her carefully made-up face, and on a very long, very thin lead, she’d probably have been dragging along a toy dog, yapping and jumping up for treats, paparazzi calling out to her and asking for a quick shot for Tatler or Vogue.
+Or she would have been sashaying along the prom somewhere in the South of France, with a garish silk wrap fluttering in the breeze, and one of those enormous picture hats to keep the sun off her carefully made-up face, and probably dragging along a tiny little dog on a very long, very thin lead, yapping and jumping up for treats, as paparazzi called out to her and asked for a quick shot for Tatler or Vogue.
 I could picture her striking a pose, batting enormously long lashes…

 ‘…vibrations I must be giving off!
 How sensitive of you, dear!
 I was actually quite famous, you know.’

 ‘Not that it lasted long,’ Freddie commented sadly.

 ‘Not as long as this story,’ John said.